TobyLobster/jsw2021/README.md

 Enough admin, onto the first bug fix.
 The original BBC version has a bug where the game crashes as soon as the player visits 'The Watch Tower'.
 This bug is present on the [Complete BBC Micro Games archive version (maybe disk based?)](http://www.bbcmicro.co.uk/game.php?id=439)  but not the [Level 7 disassembly (maybe cassette based?)](http://www.level7.org.uk/miscellany/jet-set-willy-disassembly.txt).
 The reason for the bug is that the code that loads and runs the second file of the game is located exactly where this room definition is supposed to be.
 The original room definition has now been restored, and the bug is fixed.

 I moved the start position of the player to the correct position (in the bath, as per the Spectrum).
 Willy faces right initially.
 I've not replicated the Spectrum bug where Willy starts looking left if the previous game ended with willy left.
-The philosophy here is to not slavishly follow every little quirk of the Spectrum version, but I do use it to guide towards a more authentic Jet Set Willy experience.
+The philosophy here is to not slavishly follow every little quirk of the Spectrum version, but I do use it to guide towards a good Jet Set Willy experience.

 I have updated the in game tune to be longer, more accurate, and kinder on the ears.